 - Seriously threaten your ability to gain maximum functioning.

-- Subject you to severe pain that cannot be managed without the care or treatment that is the subject of the appeal.
+- Subject you to severe pain that can’t be managed without the care or treatment that is the subject of the appeal.

 If you disagree with HMSA’s appeal decision

 If you request an appeal and disagree with HMSA’s decision, you may further pursue the matter.
 You must do one of the following:

 - Request arbitration within one year of the decision.

 - Request review by an independent review organization (IRO) selected by the Hawaii insurance commissioner.
 If you’re enrolled in a self-funded group plan, HMSA will select an IRO.
 You must ask for review by an IRO within 130 days of the decision if you’re appealing an issue of medical necessity, appropriateness, health care setting, level of care, or effectiveness, or a determination by HMSA that the service or treatment is experimental or investigational and you meet the requirements of Hawaii Revised Statues Chapter 432E.

 - File a lawsuit against HMSA under section 502(a) of the Employee Retirement Income Security Act (ERISA) if you’re a member of an employer-sponsored group.

 Please click here to access the forms required to submit a request for an IRO selected by the Hawaii insurance commissioner.